DC community volunteers provide food for locked-down needy - KVIA

 “People can’t get out to the stores, and kids are hungry,” says community activist India Blocker-Ford.
 “People are just low on everything.
 They don’t have anything.”

-These volunteers are the tip of the spear for a grassroots effort to keep Washington’s poorest neighborhoods fed during an unprecedented crisis that has nearly shut down the American economy.
+These volunteers are the tip of the spear for a grassroots effort to keep Washington’s most vulnerable neighborhoods fed during an unprecedented crisis that has nearly shut down the American economy.

 In Washington’s Ward 8, the need is particularly dire.
 As the rest of the city has prospered in recent years, the term “across the river” became a common local racial code.
 It’s D.C. shorthand for Wards 7 and 8, the overwhelmingly black southeastern part of the city that is being left behind as the rest of Washington rapidly gentrifies.